Clem103/Projet_info_embouteillage/README.txt

-To lauch the simulator, simply lauch simulation.py
+To lauch the simulator, simply lauch main_ihm.py

-To see the doc, lauch Doc_index.html
+To see the doc, go in "docs > _build > html" and lauch index.html